Mandriva Linux: Editions

 Each release of Mandriva Linux was split into several different editions.
 Each edition is derived from the same master tree, most of which is available on the public mirrors: all free / open source software, and all non-free software which is under a license that allows unrestricted distribution to the general public, is available from the public mirrors.
 Only commercial software under a license that does not allow unrestricted distribution to the general public (but for which Mandriva has negotiated an agreement to distribute it with paid copies) is not available from public mirrors.

 Mandriva Linux Free

 Mandriva Linux Free was a 'traditional' distribution (i.e. one that comes with a dedicated installer, to install the distribution to the computer before it is run).
-It was 'free' in both senses: it consists entirely of free and open-source software, and it was made available for public download at no charge.
+It consists entirely of free and open-source software, and it was made available for public download at no charge.
 It was usually available in CD (three or four discs) and DVD editions for x86 32- and 64-bit CPU architectures.
 It was aimed at users to whom software freedom is important, and also at users who prefer a traditional installer to the installable live CD system used by One.
 The package selection was tailored towards regular desktop use.
 It consisted of a subset of packages from the 'main' and 'contrib' sections of the master tree.
 Mandriva Linux Free was phased in 2011 in favor of a single edition approach with Mandriva Desktop 2011.